open-edge-insights/eii-tools/HttpTestServer/README.md

     $ cd IEdgeInsights/tools/HttpTestServer
     $ go run TestServer.go --dev_mode <true/false> --host <address of server> --port <port of server>
     ```
-* To Run rest data export test application with the CSL or Kubernetes setup
+* To Run rest data export test application with the Kubernetes setup

     1. Generate the Certificate required to run the Http Test Server using the following command
     ```